Running Payroll 101: Step-by-Step Guide For New Businesses

 Running payroll: why use payroll software?

+We’ve alluded a few times throughout this piece to the benefits of using an in-house owned payroll software to run everything yourself.
 A huge benefit is the speed with which everything can be done, with very few manual inputs.
 For example, calculations (automated), the generation of payslips (automated), the collation of liabilities for reporting to HMRC (automated) and the creation of documents such as P45s, P60s and other employee forms (all automated).

 Payroll software puts you (and your staff, through a limited access login) in the driving seat, empowering you to become a payroll whizz even with little to no knowledge of the subject.